-An object that represents a rectangular area on the screen and manages the content in that area.
+An object that manages the content for a rectangular area on the screen.

 - iOS 2.0+